eltociear/PayCheck3/README.md

 # PayCheck3
 PayDay 3 (Beta Branch) Server emulator

+# BETA BRANCH CURRENTLY ON HOLD UNTIL I FINISH THE GAMESESSIONS AND PARTY IN MAIN BRANCH!

 Left to do (& Working on it):
 - WSS Response
 - Party and GameSessions